everx-labs/TonNfcClientSwift/README.md

 ### String format

 The majority of input data passed into TonNfcClientSwift library is represented by hex strings of even length > 0.
-These hex strings are naturally converted into byte arrays inside the library, like: "0A0A" → new byte[]{10, 10}.
+These hex strings are naturally converted into byte arrays inside the library, like: "0A0A" → [10, 10] as [UInt8].

 And also the payload produced by the card and wrapped into json responses is usually represented by hex strings of even length > 0.
 For example, this is a response from getPublicKey function  returning ed25519 public key.